The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 Shipping is a necessary evil in the world of ecommerce.
 The goal is to minimize friction and keep the customer informed along the way, much of which can be done through automation.

-First, improve your fulfillment and shipping efficiency by removing manual labor for such as printing labels, processing returns, selecting shipping carriers, and insuring high-priced items.
+First, improve your fulfillment and shipping efficiency by removing manual labor, such as printing labels, processing returns, selecting shipping carriers, and insuring high-priced items.
 When these become automated processes, you can shift your team’s attention to creating an amazing and tailored unboxing experience.
 This goes a long way for your customers.

 You should also use automation to keep customers informed at every stage of the shipping process with intelligent notifications.
 Setting up an email sequence that automatically notifies customers when their order has been received, prepared, shipped, and delivered will eliminate frustration or confusion while they wait.